 Yep.
 May 3rd, we are having a Transnational Day of Refusal.
 We are encouraging people to withhold their labor in whatever form that may take, whether that’s paid labor, that’s compensated by the university, academic labor, like turning in assignments and going to class, or the labor of graduate student instructors who are grading assignments.
-For one day this month, we’re encouraging everybody to withholds their labor in solidarity with activists and organizers who are trying to get cops off campus.
-And this is clearly connected to May Day; which was May 1st.
+For one day this month, we’re encouraging everybody to withhold their labor in solidarity with activists and organizers who are trying to get cops off campus.
+And this is clearly connected to May Day, which was May 1st.
 It’s just the first school day after May Day.

 Can you explain May Day for people that might not be familiar?

 Yeah.
 It’s a day of solidarity between workers that often takes the form of labor refusals and strikes.
-In the Bay area, there are always a lot of protests.
+In the Bay Area, there are always a lot of protests.
 And I know that across the country, it’s often used as the date to bring solidarity across many issues – labor issues, human rights issues, the issues of political prisoners, racial justice, environmental justice, etc. Learn more about May Day, or International Workers’ Day.

 Yes, thank you.
 Refusing labor has been a powerful act of protest across social and political movements throughout history.